hllcngn2/neondash/README.md

 # neondash
-ASCII vignette editor for the terminal
+ASCII vignette editor for the terminal\
+CURRENTLY FUNCTIONAL IN BLACK & WHITE

 ### description
 This program is designed to enable crafting of small, character-perfect, coloured pieces of ASCII art.